-What is ISO 9001
+Who is ISO 9001 suitable for?

 The process encompasses the entire organisation and requires senior management buy-in, it is not just a function of the Quality Department.
 To achieve ISO 9001 certification your organisation needs to demonstrate that it can meet the regulatory requirements and apply the system effectively to be of real benefit to your customers.

-As an ISO 9001 certified organisation you will have implemented quality management system requirements for all areas of the business including:
+As an ISO 9001 certified organisation you will have implemented Quality Management System requirements for all areas of the business, including:

-ISO 9001 auditor
+Next steps to ISO 9001